Croda

 caution !! this is an initial draft ...

-I keep these notes on my server so I don't loose them !!
+I keep these notes on my server so I don't lose them !!

 1931 - first profit after NPL suggested lanolin was a good rust preventer.